Akshay Sujatha Ravindran

 Biosketch

-a) Brain-computer interface systems using EEG: i) predicting balance perturbation, ii) decoding lower limb kinematics, and iii) decoding hand motor imagery.
+d) Brain-computer interface systems: predicting balance perturbation, lower limb kinematics, and decoding hand motor imagery from EEG

-b) Exploring the feasibility of studying the brain in real-world settings (using museums and public venues as a laboratory).
+e) Exploring the feasibility of studying the brain in real-world settings (using museums and public venues as a laboratory)

-d) Developing synergistic activities/projects between arts and science to promote interdisciplinary research opportunities while also serving as outreach activities in STEM.
+g) Developing synergistic activities between arts and science to promote interdisciplinary research opportunities while also serving as outreach activities in STEM.

 Before joining the University of Houston for my doctoral studies, I worked at Health Technology Innovation Center at the IIT Madras, India as a Research Intern for a year.
 During that time I worked on developing wearable vital signal monitoring devices.
 I earned my Bachelor’s Degree in Electrical and Electronics Engineering from the TKM College of Engineering, University of Kerala, India in 2015.